oltree/social-network/README.md

 # Project Description

-This project is a training project for the study of technology Next.js 14 + next-auth, socket.io, strapi, .
+This project is a training project for the study of technology Next.js 14 + Next-auth, Socket.io, Strapi.

 ## Technologies